nomadjimbob/MCPEDiscordRelay/README.md

 If you think you have found a problem, or would like to see a feature, please [open an issue](https://github.com/nomadjimbob/MCPEDiscordRelay/issues).

+Features for the next release can be found in the [next release TODO issue](https://github.com/nomadjimbob/MCPEDiscordRelay/issues/8).

 If you are a coder, feel free to create a pull request, but please be detailed about your changes!

 ## Detailed configuration